 Submit a budget narrative describing the budget request and matching the scope of work described in the project narrative.
-It should cover the entire period of performance.
+It should include only the first year of activities.

 Justify all expenditures, identifying reasonable and allowable costs necessary to accomplish the goals and objectives as outlined in the project narrative.